| Texas

 Another

-byproduct of this philosophy is perhaps the most unique feature of the
+byproduct of this doctrine is perhaps the most unique feature of the

 state's highway system: frontage roads.
 There are over 7,000

-miles of these along freeways in Texas, more-- much more-- than any
+miles of these along freeways in Texas, which is more-- much more--

-was cheaper to build frontage roads to keep access to adjacent
+decided that it would cheaper to build frontage roads to

-procedure at the Highway Department (and subsequently TxDOT) and nearly
+procedure at the Highway Department (and subsequently TxDOT) and a

-all of the state's freeways were built under this policy.
-In June
+large percentage of the state's freeways were built under this policy.

 2001, the Texas Transportation Commission considered a major policy